Venustiano Carranza: Head of the Pre-constitutional Government, 1915–1917

 With the defeat of the División del Norte in the Battles of Celaya in April 1915 and the army of the Zapatistas, by mid-1915, Carranza was President of Mexico as head of what he termed a "Pre-constitutional Government".
 This would last until the ratification of the Constitution of 1917 and elections that made Carranza the constitutional president.

 Carranza formally took charge of the executive branch on 1 May 1915.
-Both Villa and Zapata remained threats the Carranza's regime, even though neither faction could raise a significant number of troops.
+Both Villa and Zapata remained threats to Carranza's regime, even though neither faction could raise a significant number of troops.
 The Zapatistas never laid down their arms, and continued with guerrilla warfare in Morelos, directly south of Mexico City.
 Villa deliberately provoked the U.S. in his raid on Columbus, New Mexico in 1916, leading to a U.S. Army incursion into Mexico in an unsuccessful attempt to capture him.

 To outflank Villa's appeal to the peasantry, on 12 December 1914, Carranza issued "Additions to the Plan of Guadalupe", which laid out an ambitious reform program, including Laws of Reform, in conscious imitation of Benito Juárez's Laws of Reform.

 Reforms were to be carried through on many issues, but in practice, Carranza implemented reforms in targeted ways.